 What price is a fair price for the property?

-Our Wills, Trusts and Probate Solicitors in Preston are not experts at valuing property; we’re just experts in dealing with the legal process of obtaining Probate and selling the property on behalf of the estate.
+Our Probate Solicitors in Preston are not experts at valuing property; we are just experts in dealing with the legal process of obtaining Probate and selling the property on behalf of the estate.

-Once you have received the valuations, you don’t need to necessarily choose the highest or the lowest one.
+Once you have received the valuations, you do not need to necessarily choose the highest or the lowest one.
 As the person legally entitled to deal with an estate, you can choose not to proceed with any of the valuations, or set what you believe to be a fair price yourself.
 However, our Probate Solicitors in Preston would explain that whatever price you choose, it should always be in the best interests of the estate and the beneficiaries due to receive the proceeds of sale or the residuary estate.
+You cannot, for example, sell the house to yourself, as executor, at an undervalue, just because you are the executor, or to your relative, as this breaches the fiduciary duty you owe to the estate and the beneficiaries.

 Does the property have to be sold?

 No. If there are two or more beneficiaries of the estate, and they would prefer for the property to be transferred to one of them (with an equivalent part of the estate being paid to the other) or to be transferred into joint names, this can also be done.
-If there is only one beneficiary, the house could be transferred to them outright, if this is what they want, and if it’s possible for the estate.
+If there is only one beneficiary, the house could be transferred to them outright, if this is what they want, and if it is possible for the estate to discharge all other liabilities and expenses out of the cash available.
+If there is insufficient cash, the beneficiary could receive the property and discharge the other liabilities out of their own funds, rather than selling the house.

 Will Probate be required if the property is not being sold?

-Yes, in most cases, even if the property is being transferred and not sold, Probate will still be required in order to take effect to the transfer.
+Even if the property is being assented and not sold, Probate will still be required in order to take effect to the transfer.
+This is because HM Land Registry will require sight of this document, as proof of who is entitled to deal with the property before they take steps to formalise any transfer on the Deeds.

 How can I obtain Probate?